Let’s Place It!

 - West River's Edge (WRE)

-- Land Use Bylaw update
+- New Land Use Bylaw project

-New Land Use Bylaw
+What is the new Land Use Bylaw Project?

 The City of Fort Saskatchewan is creating a new Land Use Bylaw (LUB).
 The LUB is one of the most important bylaws for a municipality as it guides day-to-day planning and development activities.
 It will be a key tool in implementing the vision, objectives, and place-based approach of the new Our Fort.
 Our Future.
 Municipal Development Plan (MDP).